-All across the province of Ontario, businesses are making money off of autism “cures” that are harmful to children —with little to no regulation by our government.
+All across the province of Ontario, businesses are making money off of phony autism treatments that are harmful to children —with little to no regulation by our government.

 We have identified 14 Ontario clinics promising to cure autism or its “symptoms” through a range of protocols including chelation; injections; off-label prescription drugs such as long-term antibiotics; chemical castration; herbal and vitamin supplements; hyperbaric oxygen tanks; severely restrictive diets; and other regimes that are sometimes called “biomedical treatment.”
 There is no medical basis for any of these programs.
 Further, they are dangerous and potentially deadly to autistic children.

-We are shocked that in Ontario there are few regulatory measures that protect children against invasive autism “cures” —and that it is nearly impossible even to censure MDs who prescribe major drugs for off-label use related to autism.
-Further, while children are not able to provide informed consent for these treatments, the mainstream autism organizations find it acceptable to list them on their websites —and parents continue to patronize these companies.
+We are shocked that in Ontario there are few regulatory measures that protect children from this —and that it is nearly impossible even to censure MDs who prescribe major drugs and risky clinical treatments (such as chelation) for off-label use that claims to treat autism.

 Meanwhile, children have died, been injured and suffer lifelong consequences from the painful and sometimes deadly regimes of “cure” culture.
 The Ontario government and other regulating bodies need to take action on this crisis now.